Best Water-Based Sunscreen: 5 Lightweight Picks That Feel Like Skincare

 ✅ Pros

-• Low white-cast risk on a wide range of skin tones
+• Low white-cast risk on many skin tones

 ❌ Cons